Advanced Condition Statements

 In this asset example, the database field names may be similar to:

-Asset field values could be fetched from a single specific adapter or be aggregated values from several adapters, called aggregated fields.
+An asset field value can be fetched from a single specific adapter (a single-value field), be aggregated values from several adapters (known as Aggregated field; a list of values), or be the preferred value from the aggregated values (known as Preferred field; a single-value field).
 The available fields can be found in the asset table as columns and in the asset profile page.

 Action Form Field Example